-- It is more flexible, and devices can exchange information at their own pace.
-In addition, individual data characters can complete themselves so that even if one packet is corrupted, its predecessors and successors will not be affected. - It does not require complex processes by the receiving device.
+Asynchronous Data Transfer in computer organization has the following advantages, such as:It is more flexible, and devices can exchange information at their own pace.
+In addition, individual data characters can complete themselves so that even if one packet is corrupted, its predecessors and successors will not be affected.

+• It does not require complex processes by the receiving device.
 Furthermore, it means that inconsistency in data transfer does not result in a big crisis since the device can keep up with the data stream.
 It also makes asynchronous transfers suitable for applications where character data is generated irregularly.